YaTingChang0620/site/_posts/2018-02-07-ecommerce-analysis.md

 <h2>I. Exploratory Data Analysis</h2>

 <p>The number of features in our raw data is not enough for in-depth analysis.
 For example, we want to know how many items customers tend to buy in each transaction, or the interval between visits.<br>
-These features are all lack in our raw data.
+Our raw data is lack of these feature.
 Therefore, we generated additional 17 features into 25 features in total such as (per customer):
 <ul>
 <li>total spending</li>
 <li>unit price per transaction</li>